 Sheathing is an exterior barrier attached to the framing of a home.
 It serves to strengthen the insulation of the wall and provide a nailing base for the siding.

-It’s typically made of plywood (although there are other options – click here to find out) and can add to the costs associated with framing.
+It’s typically made of plywood (although there are other options exterior wall sheathing options) and can add to the costs associated with framing.
 Refer to “Structural Panel” in the Cost of Lumber in a 3,000-Square-Foot House table above.

 Are There Any Additional Costs to Consider?

-Yes, there are a variety of contributing factors to think about when considering the cost to frame a house.
-We’ve listed just a few that might apply to you below, however you should also use our free cost-to-build estimator tool for a fuller picture of what to expect as you create your budget.
+Yes, there are a variety of contributing cost factors to think about when framing a house.
+We’ve listed just a few that might apply to you below.
+You should also use our free cost-to-build estimator tool for a fuller picture of what to expect as you create your budget.

 The Complexity of the House Plan

 This 1152-square-foot simple Southern house floor plan with carport (top) has clean, straight outside lines and a relatively open floor plan (Plan #123-1018).
-Its size and features would inherently require less framing than a more complex custom home, perhaps like this one (bottom), which, although a great layout for living, has bump-outs, curves, offset lines, and lots of in-and-out jutting, which will add to the framing cost (Plan #198-1001).
+Its size and features would inherently require less framing compared with a more complex custom home, like this one (bottom), which includes bump-outs, curves, offset lines, and lots of in-and-out jutting (Plan #198-1001).